Quick Reference

 Process

-Once construction is complete, the remaining balance is invoiced prior to collection, and the instrument is prepared for handover.
+On completion, the remaining balance is invoiced prior to collection, and the instrument is prepared for handover.

 Amos Shop 6